 NASA announced earlier this month that it would fund two new science centers to study those same questions at the Laboratory for Atmospheric and Space Physics (LASP).

-They are among the nine projects launching at institutions nationwide through NASA’s Diversity, Realize, Integrate, Venture, Educate (DRIVE) Science Center initiative and will seek to explore the dynamics of the sun in all their complexities.
+They are among the nine projects launching at institutions nationwide through NASA’s Diversify, Realize, Integrate, Venture, Educate (DRIVE) Science Center initiative and will seek to explore the dynamics of the sun in all their complexities.

 Professor Cora Randall and Associate Professor David Brain will lead the LASP centers, each of which will receive $1.3 million over two years.
 At the end of that time, both projects will also be eligible to apply for additional funding of up to $15 million.

 “The centers led here at LASP will explore connections from the sun into Earth's deep atmosphere and will also help us to understand the key role that global planetary magnetic fields play in the origin and sustenance of life,” said Daniel Baker, director of LASP.
 “It is immensely exciting that LASP research can push back the frontiers of knowledge with basic research programs like the DRIVE centers in harmony with major space flight missions for which LASP is also renowned.”